OfficeDev/open-xml-docs/docs/how-to-replace-the-styles-parts-in-a-word-processing-document.md

     Public Sub ReplaceStyles(fromDoc As String, toDoc As String)
 ```

-The complete code listing for the <span
-class="keyword">ReplaceStyles</span> method and its supporting methods
+The complete code listing for the **ReplaceStyles** method and its supporting methods
 can be found in the [Sample Code](how-to-replace-the-styles-parts-in-a-word-processing-document.md#sampleCode) section.